wpmeal/webshop/README.md

 # App Demo link:
 https://webshopgrocery1.herokuapp.com/
 # Starting the app:
-Navigate to backend then run the cmds "npm i" then "node server".
-(The server wil serve the frontend from "build" folder) To run the testing units: cmd "npm run test" at the main directory of project.
+=> Navigate to backend => then run the cmds "npm i" => then "node server".
+(The server wil serve the frontend from "build" folder)
+=> To run the testing units => cmd "npm run test" at the main directory of project.

 =To login as admin
 username: omar